SSWConsulting/SSW.Rules.Content/rules/do-you-use-logging-fakes/rule.md

 Microsoft provides a simple solution with `FakeLogger`.
 This logger allows you to capture and verify logging calls in unit tests without needing to integrate with a real logging framework.

-By incorporating `FakeLogger` into your tests, you can ensure that your logging functionality is correct and meets your application's needs, all while maintaining fast and isolated tests.
+By incorporating `FakeLogger` into tests, you can ensure that the logging functionality is correct and meets your application's needs, all while maintaining fast and isolated tests.

 <!--endintro-->